 The market price of ethanol is dependent on many factors, including on the price of gasoline, which is in turn dependent on the price of petroleum.
 Petroleum prices are highly volatile and difficult to forecast due to frequent changes in global politics and the world economy.
 The distribution of petroleum throughout the world is affected by incidents in unstable political environments, such as Iraq, Iran, Kuwait, Saudi Arabia, the former U.S.S.R. and other countries and regions.
 The industrialized world depends critically on oil from these areas, and any disruption or other reduction in oil supply can cause significant fluctuations in the prices of oil and gasoline.
 We cannot predict the future price of oil or gasoline and may establish unprofitable prices for the sale of ethanol due to significant fluctuations in market prices.
-For example, the price of ethanol declined by approximately 25% from its 2004 average price per gallon in only three months from January 2005 through March 2005 and reversed this decline and increased by approximately 25% from its 2004 average price per gallon in only four months from April 2005 through July 2005.
+For example, the price of ethanol declined by approximately 25% from its 2004 average price per gallon in only five months from January 2005 through May 2005.
 In recent years, the prices of gasoline, petroleum and ethanol have all reached historically unprecedented high levels.
-In the event that the prices of gasoline and petroleum decline, we believe that the demand for and price of ethanol may be adversely affected.
+If the prices of gasoline and petroleum decline, we believe that the demand for and price of ethanol may be adversely affected.
 Fluctuations in the market price of ethanol may cause our profitability to fluctuate significantly.